Foundations, the difference between built right and built wrong

 Not part-time work.

+Before any of that matters, a quick definition.
 Fractional consulting is senior, embedded, outcome-accountable engagement.
 It is not a job-share.
 It is not a freelance arrangement.
 It is not an advisory retainer where someone dials in once a month with opinions.
-A fractional leader owns a function, a programme, or a strategic relationship — and is held accountable for the result.
+A fractional leader owns a function, a programme, or a strategic relationship, and is held accountable for the result.

 A fractional leader is embedded into the business but not employed by it.
 They own outcomes, influence senior stakeholders, and make an immediate impact.
 That is not part-time work.
 It is a different commercial model entirely.